n-alonso/NODEJS-open-banking-client/README.md

 ## TL;DR
 I wanted to practice building my own Core Module which includes an Inversion of Control (IoC) container with register/resolve pattern and an Application class with register/bootstrap pattern to handle application lyfecycle.
-The application register uses the `glob` package to scan the filesystem for components and middlewares to loads them automatically.
+The application register uses the `glob` package to scan the filesystem for components and middlewares to dynamically load them.
-I used a Route > Service > Repository architechture, which in turn connects to dynamic DataSources to allow for future changes (Knex with Postgres initially).
+I use a Route > Service > Repository architechture for modules, which in turn connects to dynamic DataSources to allow for future changes (Knex with Postgres initially).
 This architecture should allow anyone to add new middlewares and new modules with ease with minimal to no configuration to the applciation itself.

-Also wanted to make a project that showcases my knowledge and skills, so some of the features are 'forced' into the project and might not make sense in a practical scenario, yet they were added for the mere purpose of proving my ability to do them.
+**Disclaimer:** Wanted to make a project that showcases my knowledge and skills, so some of the features are *forced* into the project and might not make sense in a practical scenario, yet they were added for the mere purpose of proving my ability to do them.

 ## Table of Contents
 - [Tech-Stack](#this-project-utilizes-the-following-tech-stack)